BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 Over many years, psychic and social systems irritated each other in a *structural drift* (evolution).
 In the case of minds, a biological organism reached a level of systemic complexity high enough that an internal, self-referential loop of consciousness emerged.
 While the mind is operationally closed, it is structurally coupled with its biological substrate (the brain/body) and its environment.
-The physical body and nervous system absorb environmental perturbations, which irritate the closed psychic system, prompting it to generate new thoughts.
+The physical body and its nervous system absorb environmental perturbations, which irritate the closed psychic system, prompting it to generate new thoughts.

 Social systems and minds became highly dependent on each other, and a structural coupling co-evolved via language.
 This prevented minds from remaining entirely trapped in immediate, momentary perceptions; language acts as a structural coupling mechanism between separate psychic systems and social communication.
-In general, systems decouple from their environment not by stepping outside of it, but by building an internal, recursive network of operations (e.,g. thoughts, communication) so complex that it becomes indifferent to the environment---relying entirely on its own self-reproducing operations to make sense of whatever irritations leak through its boundaries.
+In general, systems decouple from their environment not by stepping outside of themselves, but by building an internal, recursive network of operations (e.,g. thoughts, communication) so complex that it becomes indifferent to the environment---relying entirely on its own self-reproducing operations to make sense of whatever irritations leak through its boundaries.

 No individual operation aims at this decoupling; it is an evolutionary, non-intentional byproduct of autopoiesis.
-For any system this is a highly improbable event.
+Thus, for any system, this is a highly improbable event.

 We can surmise that minds and social systems observe other systems (which themselves are able to observe) in their environment to cope with the unformatted, unstructured complexity of their surroundings.
 Ultimately, advanced systems rely on these observational practices to reproduce their internal structures and prevent themselves from collapsing into their environment.